-Here, similar to United Unions, the Applicant is under an obligation to respect the historic nature of the Historic Building, which is a contributing building.
-The Applicant does so by placing the driveway to the north to separate the buildings, providing deep balconies to locate the south building wall further away and also pushing back the first balcony of the office building.
-The confining characteristics of preserving the Historic Structure, adaptively reusing the existing foundation and providing an adequate 5-foot setback buffer for the south neighbors requires the Drive-Aisle Variance.
+Here, similar to United Unions, the Applicant is under an obligation to respect the historic nature of the two contributing buildings.
+The Applicant does so by placing the driveway to the north to separate the buildings, with the current revision further pushing the office building to the north and providing narrower balconies to locate the south building wall and massing further away.
+This treatment provides the spacing and reduction in massing on Michigan that the Code intends, while notably also allowing the preservation of the contributing buildings.
+The confining characteristics of preserving the Historic Building and Garage Structure, adaptively reusing the existing foundation and providing an adequate 5-foot setback buffer for the south neighbors requires the Open Court Variance.